Actions

 Currently, our Jubilee Giving looks like investing in 3 different organizations each year to offer consistent funding and support.
 We know nonprofit organizations can always find good use for financial gifts, but we also know there is opportunity for sustainable relationship when we give our time as well.
 Jubilee Giving helps Refuge connect more deeply to what’s happening in our community and provides opportunities to listen and grow as we partner in the work of these organizations.

 In addition to Jubilee Giving, we have a Crisis Fund to meet smaller, emergency needs, such as rental and utility assistance, medical bills, and grocery and transportation needs.
-To make a request for the emergency fund, please contact our Jubilee Advocate, Zach Bond.
+Submit a crisis fund request.

 Refuge Reads